 Read more

-...a Multi-National Company, specializing in corporate law and litigation.
-Tutor on Varsity for over a year and have helped over 20 students from US and Canada.
+...professional with over eight years of experience at Law Firms and as In-House Legal Counsel working for a Multi-National Company, specializing in corporate law and litigation.
+Tutor on Varsity for over a year and have helped over 60 students from US and Canada.
 I've imparted practical legal insights and conducted training on various legal subjects.
-Award-winning for excellence in diverse projects, I hold a Masters in Canadian Common Law (LLM) from York University and a Bachelors in Law (LLB) from University of London.
-Eager to leverage this wealth of experience and dynamic...
+Award-winning for excellence in diverse projects, I hold a Masters in Canadian Common Law (LLM) from York University and a...

 Read more